KLJY: CLASSIC99.com

 At the time of KFUO-FM's shutoff on July 6, 2010, the classical and sacred web stream continued at CLASSIC99.com.
-Ron Klemm, Dick Wobbe, and John Clayton, all formerly of KFUO-FM, continued the music ministry, which has grown since 2010.
+Ron Klemm, Dick Wobbe, and John Clayton, all formerly of KFUO-FM, continued the music programming, which has grown since 2010.
 CLASSIC99.com remains active and continues to stream classical and sacred music.
 It continues to look for new digital delivery channels for its local and worldwide audience.

 Since April 2013, CLASSIC99.com has shared its music library of some 30,000 CDs with a new classical broadcast station in St. Louis branded as "RAF STL" and founded in part by former KFUO-FM program director Jim Connett.
 The new station features Tom Sudholt of KFUO-FM each afternoon and early evening.
 WRR-FM in Dallas, Texas has also shared its music library with the new station, which broadcasts a low power analog signal on 107.3 MHz and a 48 kbit/second digital stream on 96.3-2, an HD channel of FM station WFUN-FM.